Popmotion/popmotion/docs/learn/basics/action-management.md

 log.set(2); // 2
 ```

-Great, but how does this simplify managing multiple actions?
+In this instance, if we provide `log` as another action's `onUpdate`, that action will become the sole updater of `log`.

-Whenever we provide this `value` as another action's `onUpdate`, that action becomes the sole updater of the `value`.
-Any previous actions registered with the `value` are automatically stopped.
+Any previous actions registered with `log` will be stopped automatically.
 For instance:

 ```javascript
 const log = value(0, (v) => console.log(v));